Igigog/Weird_Tasks_Framework/taskmaker/Readme.txt

     {"Bandit", "Freedom"},
     ],
     "task2": [
-    {"Leader", "Mechanic", "Monolith"},
+    {"Mechanic", "Monolith"},
     {"Medic"},
     ],
 }

-In this example task1 will be assigned to the mechanic(s) of Duty, the leader(s) of ClearSky and Ecolog, and Bandits and Freedom. task2 will be assigned to the leader(s) and mechanic(s) of Monolith, along with all medics in the game.
+In this example task1 will be assigned to the mechanic(s) of Duty, the leader(s) of ClearSky and Ecolog, and Bandits and Freedom. task2 will be assigned to the mechanic(s) of Monolith, along with all medics in the game.

 ::Example Hybrid Mode::
 quests = {